 Heat the oven to 325°F. Trim the roots of the shallots but leave the base intact to keep the layers together.
 In a shallow Dutch oven or medium sauté pan, melt the butter over medium-high heat.
 Add the shallots, cut-sides down, and sprinkle with salt.
 Cook until they begin to caramelize, 3 to 5 minutes.
 Turn down the heat if the butter starts to brown too quickly.

 Pour in the vermouth, scraping up any browned bits, and simmer until reduced by half, about 3 minutes.

-If you're using a saucepan, transfer the shallots and liquid to a baking dish (otherwise, keep them in the Dutch oven).
-Add the stock, Grana Padano rind, thyme, and a generous pinch of salt.
+If you’re using a sauté pan, transfer the shallots and liquid to a baking dish (otherwise, keep them in the Dutch oven).
+Add the stock, cheese rind, thyme, and a generous pinch of salt.
 Cover with foil and braise in the oven until the shallots are very tender, about 45 minutes.
-When done, allow them to cool completely and strain the braising liquid to use as the sauce later.
+When done, let them cool completely.
+Strain the braising liquid to use as the sauce later.

-Cut off the roots from the cooled shallots, remove any especially tough outer layers, and pat them dry.
+Cut off the roots from the cooled shallots, remove any tough outer layers, and pat dry.
 Roughly chop and add to a food processor, then pulse until fine.
-Add the cheeses and pulse again, then adjust seasoning to taste with salt, pepper, and lemon.
-Transfer to a piping bag and chill thoroughly.
+Add the cheeses and pulse again, then adjust seasoning to taste with salt, pepper, and lemon juice.
+Transfer to a piping bag and chill thoroughly before use.

 For the agnolotti…